engisalor/sketch-grammar-explorer/README.md

 In other words:

 - no wait applied for 9 calls or fewer
-- half a second added for up to 99 calls
+- 0.5 seconds added for up to 99 calls
 - 4 seconds added for up to 899 calls
 - 45 seconds added for any number above that